YannRaulet/checkpoint4/README.md

 Install :
 Clone this project
-Run composer install
+Run composer install,
-Create .env.local from the already existing .env file Configure the DATABASE_URL with your information in .env.local file
+Create .env.local from the already existing .env file, Configure the DATABASE_URL with your information in .env.local file

 Built With :